VladimirPoplavsky/Stock_Price_prediction/README.md

     21.68927375212881

-### Here  we also run our code 5 times , yet the R2 score is  even  a litle bit  higher then expected
+### Here we also run our code 5 times, yet the R2 score is  even  a little bit  higher than expected

 ![png](output_64_1.png)